What Is TUDCA (Tauroursodeoxycholic Acid) and Why Does it Matter for My Health?

 There isn’t a standardized dosage for TUDCA, but research on TUDCA has shown it to be effective in adults using doses between 250-1500 mg.* BodyBio TUDCA contains 250 mg per capsule (recommended serving size is two capsules taken with meals).
 It is not recommended to take more than 1500 mg per day.
 Always work with a medical professional to determine the right dosage for you.

-TUDCA supplements are generally considered safe when taken within the recommended amounts.
-When exceeding 1500 mg daily, some people have reported experiencing diarrhea.
-Aside from that one complication, there are no other reported side effects for TUDCA.
+TUDCA supplements are considered safe when taken within the recommended dosage amounts.
+When exceeding 1500 mg daily, however, some people have reported experiencing diarrhea.
+Aside from that complication, there are no other reported side effects for TUDCA.

-As we always recommend, consult with your health care provider to determine whether TUDCA is the right choice for you.
+Always consult with your health care provider before adding supplements to your daily routine.
+They can help you determine whether TUDCA is the right choice for you.

-TUDCA has many potential benefits across multiple systems in the body.
+TUDCA has many potential health benefits across multiple systems in the body.
 There is good research that TUDCA supplementation may support digestion, mitochondrial function, and neurological health.
-It also works on a cellular level to support protein synthesis, maintain DNA structure, and ensure cell survival.
-You can find out more about BodyBio TUDCA here.
+It also works on a cellular level to correct protein formation, maintain DNA structure, and ensure cell survival.

 References